Paying it forward…

 My first television staff job was as a story editor on the short-lived sitcom The Family Man.
 When executive producer Michael Warren hired me, he offered me a sage piece of advice: “I’m leaving the door open behind me for you.
 Do the same thing for someone else someday.”

-That’s been my credo for nearly three decades in Hollywood.
-I have had many opportunities to “pay it forward,” and I believe there are dozens of screen-and-television-writers who will back me up on that, including several who have been produced or are working on network shows.
+That’s been my credo for three-plus decades in Hollywood.
+I have had many opportunities to “pay it forward,” and there are dozens of screen-and-television-writers who will back me up on that, including several who have been produced or are working on network shows.

 However, for several reasons outlined below, I have had to STOP offering those services on a strictly pro bono basis because: